Skip to docs navigation

 Interactive web experience simply means any webpage that responds to user input such as clicking, hovering, scrolling, typing, or microphone input to change the state of the audio or visuals.
 It does not need to have a “win state,” a “score,” or “enemies.”

-Here are four categories of experiences you can build with GitHub Copilot and your original assets.
+Here are examples of experiences you can build with GitHub Copilot and your original assets.

 Interactive Narrative